jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 1) Tiling window manager
 1) Minimalistic window manager
 1) Search the web for an additional window manager not listed
 1) Install Enlightenment (E17) on Ubuntu 18.04
 1) Install Lumina on Fedora 28 - [https://lumina-desktop.org/get-lumina/](https://lumina-desktop.org/get-lumina/ "Lumina install")

 **Note:** the names of packages are not always obvious so you can use search features of package managers.
-For example here would be how to search for the
+For example here would be how to search for the i3 package.

 * ```sudo apt-cache search i3```
 * ```sudo dnf search i3```